-- B. Continue to support the Bicycle and Pedestrian Working Group, Safety Working Group, and Transit Working Group by sharing and evaluating data available for ADA Transition Plan efforts.
-Continue to develop and share methodologies on ADA Transition Plan best practices. - C. Ensure data flow from NYSDOT is as efficient and complete as possible by monitoring changes to NYSDOT's data procedures and working with NYSDOT staff to understand data availability and archiving.
-Collaborate with NYSDOT to ensure that data needed to carry out required MPO duties, such as TIP programming and performance management are provided by NYSDOT to all MPOs in a GIS format. - D. Plan for an in-person meeting or web meeting to be a joint meeting with the Bicycle and Pedestrian Working Group, Safety Working Group, and/or Transit Working Group.
+- A. Coordinate with other NYSAMPO Working Groups on GIS-related efforts, as needed and requested. - B. Continue to support the Bicycle and Pedestrian Working Group, Safety Working Group, and Transit Working Group by sharing and evaluating data available for ADA Transition Plan efforts.
+Continue to develop and share methodologies on ADA Transition Plan best practices. - C. Ensure data flow from NYSDOT is as efficient and complete as possible by monitoring changes to NYSDOT's data procedures and working with NYSDOT staff to understand data availability and archiving. - D. Plan for an in-person meeting or web meeting to be a joint meeting with the Bicycle and Pedestrian Working Group, Safety Working Group, Climate Change Working Group, and/or Transit Working Group.
 When possible, coordinate this in conjunction with the NYSAMPO Conference or other conference/meeting opportunities.